Aquaj/broken-zeitwerk-minimal-ex/README.md

 #### It doesn't happen if you don't use Foreman
 `bundle exec karafka server` works great.

+#### It doesn't happen if it's not Karafka running the boot file
+If the Procfile states `karafka: bundle exec ruby karafka.rb` instead of `karafka: bundle exec karafka server`, the issue seems to disappear.

-#### It doesn't happen if you use binstubs instead
+#### It doesn't happen if you use a karafka binstub instead
-If the Procfile states `karafka: bin/karafka server` instead of `karafka: bundle exec server`, the issue seems to disappear.
+If the Procfile states `karafka: bin/karafka server` instead of `karafka: bundle exec karafka server`, the issue seems to disappear.
+It does happen whether you use a `foreman` binstub or not though.

 The open issues related to this app:
 ----